About

 Daniele Giovanni Gioia, Jacopo Fior and Luca Cagliero.
 Early portfolio pruning: a scalable approach to hybrid portfolio selection.
 Knowledge and Information Systems 65.6 (2023): 2485-2508. doi:10.1007/s10115-023-01832-7.

 The bias of back-testing: One of the big problems with back-testing is data acquisition.
 Especially in the fintech sector, the appearance would suggest that there is all the data you want.
-In reality, this is false, especially when you want to leverage data from fundamentals (e.g., balance sheets and income statements), you will have some missings.
-It follows that the difficult question is: are the stocks for which detailed data are available the ones that historically then performed the better?
+In reality, this is false.
+When you want to leverage data from fundamentals (e.g., balance sheets and income statements), it is a mess.
+The difficult question is: are the stocks for which detailed data are available the ones that historically then performed the better?
 Is a survival bias implied in the possibility of acquiring data itself?
-In the study at hand, we acquired as much data as possible to generate a reasonable test bed to generate the pool of stocks on which to test the algorithm.
-Nevertheless, all back-tested results inherently depend on the data quality.
+Sotcks get delisted.
+Tickers change.
+Corporations fuse.
+All back-tested results inherently depend on the data quality.
 For this reason, my article, like 99 percent of those concerning fintech, should be used only for methodological scientific advancement and not pragmatically taking its validation results as oracles of superior performance.
+NASDAQ-100 is used only as a reference, but it changes often and old stock data weren't available.
+The most important comparisons are with all other methods leveraging on the same pool of available stocks.
+There is a reason why we only compared established funds on the most recent (at the time of writing (2020)) years and we stressed only those being a real scenario example; that is because of backtesting bias.
+If you had different data you would get different results, but the method would stay.
+Let's say that if it had made me a billionaire, I wouldn't have shared it with you.

 Contacts